Susan Schnur

 Susan Schnur (born April 21, 1951) is an American rabbi, psychologist, editor, and writer of children's books.
 Schnur was ordained by the Reconstructionist Rabbinical College in 1982, making her among the first 12 Reconstructionist rabbis and among the first 61 female rabbis in the world.
-She received a Masters in Creative Writing from the Johns Hopkins Writing Seminars and a Doctorate in Psychology from Rutgers University.
+She received a master's degree in Creative Writing from the Johns Hopkins Writing Seminars and a Doctorate in Psychology from Rutgers University.

 Schnur has written for many publications, and formerly wrote a weekly column for the New York Times.
 She has served as editor of Lilith since 1995.
 She has described herself as a "recovering rabbi" for whom Lilith is a "paper pulpit" from which she preaches Jewish feminism.
 Through Lilith, she has said, she and her co-editors "helped to transform Judaism into something beautiful and plausible for thousands of Jewish women."

 Schnur has been widely noted for her writings on forgiveness, which show how gender matters in discussions of forgiveness and which breaks down rigid distinctions between forgiving and not forgiving.
 Geoffrey Claussen identifies Schnur as a contributor to modern musar literature.